asd-xiv/state-list/README.md

 > All CRUD operations are done in sequence.
 If `update` is issued after `delete`, the `update` promise will wait for `delete` to finish and then do it's work.

-### Cache

-> `find` operations are cached based on it's signature.

 ### It's Redux

-> Treat your state data as simple lists with common metadata helpers (isLoading, isUpdating etc.) and less boilerplate.
+> Treat your state data as simple lists with common metadata helpers (isLoading, isUpdating etc.).

 ## Install